Qualified Retirement Plans

 - Different types

 Employer sponsored retirement plans are often referred to as qualified plans because by following certain guidelines they become “qualified” to receive advantageous tax treatment.
 That is, employer retirement plan contributions are a deductible business expense in the year that they are made but are not current taxable income to the plan participant who receives them.
-Taxes are paid by the participant when the money is ultimately withdrawn from the plan.
+In most cases, with the exception of Roth 401K’s, taxes are paid on plan contributions and investment earnings are paid by the recipient when the money is eventually withdrawn from the plan.
+With Roth 401K contributions, there is no immediate tax advantage when the contribution is made.
+However, if certain conditions are met all distributions, including accumulated investment earnings, are received on a tax-free basis.

 Qualified plans are characterized as being either defined contribution plans or defined benefit plans.
 Defined contributions plans specify the employer’s annual contributions while defined benefit plans specify the participant’s benefit at retirement.
 Qualified plans are further characterized as being either pension or profit sharing plans.
 Pension plan contributions are mandatory while profit sharing contributions are made at the discretion of the employer.